pauldotknopf/blue-ribbon/README.md

 # Mediation, before court

-There was a mediation done be Greg and I to attempt to resolve this matter before reaching the judge.
+There was a mediation done where Greg and I to attempted to resolve this matter before reaching the judge.

-Up until the mediation, my last communication was to Greg was the certified letter.
-I was curious what his defense would be, considering it seemed like he had none.
+Up until this mediation, my last communication was to Greg was the certified letter.
+I was, at this point, curious what his defense would be, considering it seemed like he had none.
 However, I was dumbfounded by the amount of lies.

+**\<todo\>**